Translation management

 There’s a one-stop shop for all your translation technology needs

-It’s possible to get all of the above—and more—from the Phrase Localization Suite.
+It’s possible to get all of the above—and more—from the Phrase Localization Platform.
 An integrated suite of translation automation technology, Phrase is the complete localization solution for streamlining and optimizing the entire translation process in one place.

-Phrase Localization Suite product overview | Phrase
+Phrase Localization Platform product overview | Phrase

 • An enterprise-ready translation management system for end-to-end automation and optimization: Ideal for companies that want to centralize translation needs from multiple departments under one roof, Phrase TMS comes complete with a fully-featured CAT tool, native integrations, Support for 50+ files formats, and much more.